radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 RadSec clients and servers SHOULD implement session resumption.
 Implementations supporting session resumption MUST cache data during the initial full handshake, sufficient to allow authorization decisions to be made during resumption.
-For RADIUS/(D)TLS servers, this should preferably be done using stateless session resumption as specified in {{!RFC5077}}, to reduce the resource usage for cached data.
+For RadSec servers, this should preferably be done using stateless session resumption as specified in {{!RFC5077}}, to reduce the resource usage for cached data.

 When establishing a (D)TLS connection with session resumption, both client and server MUST re-authorize the connection by using the original, cached data.
 In particular, this includes the X.509 certificate (when using a PKIX trust model) as well as any policies associated with that identity such as restrictions on source IP address.
 The re-authorization MUST give the same result as if a full handshake was performed at the time of resumption.

 If cached data cannot be retrieved securely, resumption MUST NOT be done, by either immediately closing the connection or reverting to a full handshake.
-If a connection that used session resumption is closed immediately after being established, the RADIUS/(D)TLS client MUST NOT re-attempt session resumption but perform a full TLS handshake instead.
+If a connection that used session resumption is closed immediately after being established, the RadSec client MUST NOT re-attempt session resumption but perform a full TLS handshake instead.

 ## RADIUS packets
 {:#radius_packets}